 So unless I’m wrong (which I often am), Touch the Wind is one of the earliest examples of a romance with a stepback cover.

 Noted artist Roger Kastel illustrated the reissue edition in 1986.
 The technique for the ’86 edition appears similar in style to the original.
 But although Kastel produced many stepbacks for Pocket Books, I’m not absolutely sure that the 1979 cover is his handiwork.
 Therefore, I’m marking the artist as “to-be-determined” for the time being.

 In June 1979, Con Sellers’ historical romance Sweet Caroline also had a stepback cover.
 Unsurprisingly, Pocket Books was also that novel’s publisher.

 Again, I have no confirmation about who made this stunning interior design.
 Could it be a creation of George H. Jones?
-He, like Kastel, was prolific for Pocket Books and its parent company Simon and Schuster for years.
+He, like Kastel, was prolific for Pocket Books and its parent company, Simon & Schuster, for years.

 Tame the Rising Tide by Virginia Morgan

 Later in July 1979, Pocket Books released Tame the Rising Tide, a bodice ripper by Virginia Morgan.
 (Did Ginny Brandon from Sweet Savage Love become a romance novelist after marrying Steve Morgan?)
 Here is another romance novel with a clinch embrace hidden behind a stepback with a keyhole.
 This one lets you see the heroine’s face.